 There have been hundreds of stories over the years of children falling ill with lead poisoning as a result of an old, unfinished bathtub.
-Throughout the decades of conversation, rarely still, do people consider their bathtub as a source of the issue.
+Throughout the conversations, rarely still, do people consider their bathtub as a source of the issue.

-Homeowners will often replace old walls for fear of lead paint and replace old pipes to remove the lead, but no one considers that until around 1984, most bathtubs contained small to moderate amounts of the dangerous heavy metal.
+Homeowners will often replace old walls for fear of lead paint or replace old pipes to remove the lead.
+But no one considers that until around 1984, most bathtubs contained small to moderate amounts of the dangerous heavy metal.

 In the 1960’s there was an episode of Good Morning America that discussed for the first time on television, the dangers of lead poisoning from a bathtub.